teuton-software/asker/docs/inputs/problems.md

 Problems are another way of defining knowledge.

-While the concepts allow us to define knowledge, the problems allow us to define situations in which it is necessary to apply the knowledge in a practical way to obtain answers.
+While concepts allow us define knowledge, problems allow us define situations that require to apply knowledge in a practical way to obtain answers.

 > Problem example files at `docs/examples/problems/`

 ## 1. Basic problem example

-When talking about problems we usually immediately think of mathematical problems, but problems are present in many domains of knowledge: physics, computer science, language/languages, music, etc.
+When talking about problems we usually think of mathematical or physics problems, but problems are present in many domains: engineering, computer science, languages, music, etc.

-To begin with, let's look at an simple example of a math domain problem.
+To begin with, let's take a look at this simple example of a math domain.

 ```
 Problem: